JeSemE: A Website for Exploring Diachronic Changes in Word Meaning and Emotion: Abstract

 \section{Abstract}

-We here introduce a substantially extended version of \jeseme, a website for visually exploring computationally derived time-variant information on word meaning and lexical emotion assembled from five large diachronic text corpora. \jeseme\ is intended as an interactive tool for scholars in the (digital) humanities who are mostly limited to consulting manually compiled dictionaries for such information, if available at all. \textsc{JeSemE} uniquely combines state-of-the-art distributional semantics with a nuanced model of human emotions, two information streams we deem beneficial for a data-driven interpretation of texts in the humanities.
+We here introduce a substantially extended version of \jeseme, an interactive website for visually exploring computationally derived time-variant information on word meanings and lexical emotions assembled from five large diachronic text corpora. \jeseme\ is designed for scholars in the (digital) humanities as an alternative to consulting manually compiled, printed dictionaries for such information (if available at all).
+This tool uniquely combines state-of-the-art distributional semantics with a nuanced model of human emotions, two information streams we deem beneficial for a data-driven interpretation of texts in the humanities.

 \blfootnote{ This work is licensed under a Creative Commons Attribution 4.0 International License.
 License details: \url{http://creativecommons.org/licenses/by/4.0/} }